 Does Robinhood Take Your Money?

 Robinhood will take your money, just like any broker.
 Your job as a trader is to prepare.
-So it’s crucial to do your research on everything from which broker you use to your trading platform to your strategy.
+So it’s crucial to research everything from which broker you use to your trading platform to your strategy.
 Never underestimate the power of investing in a good trading education.

 Is Robinhood Safe to Link to a Bank Account?

-This one is also easy.
-You’ve got to wait until any deposits and trades settle first.
-Then you can withdraw from your ‘Withdrawable Cash’ to your linked bank account.
+Wait until any deposits and trades settle first.
+Then you can withdraw from your ‘Withdrawable Cash’ account.

 Is Robinhood Illegal?

-Settle down.
-No, this broker that gamifies trading is not illegal.
+No, this broker is not illegal.
 In the end, it’s no one’s fault but your own if you lose money on a trade.
 This is why I always tell you to study and do your research.

 Conclusion: Is Robinhood Safe?

 Let’s put Robinhood aside.
 Sure, we can find reports of them screwing up executions and occasionally putting trades on ice.
-And others have reported bad customer service.
-And it may be difficult if not impossible to trade OTC markets on their platform.
+Others have reported bad customer service…

 They’re a product of your work and studying.
-It’s a grind, but if you want to achieve your goals there are a lot of resources to help you get there…
+There are a lot of resources to help you…

 What do you think about Robinhood?
 I want to hear it all.
 Let me know in the comments!